pabloem/advanced_arrays/README.md

 ###Advanced arrays
 Author: Pablo Estrada < pablo(at)snu ( dot) ac (d0t) kr >
+Bugs, feature requests and pull requests are all welcome.
+Thanks : )

 This repo comes from my project to implement the algorithms described in the following two papers: